syncfusion-content/maui-docs/MAUI/Scheduler/localization.md

    4. In Add New Item wizard, select the Resource File option and name the filename as `SfScheduler.<culture name>.resx.` For example, give the name as `SfScheduler.fr-FR.resx` for French culture.

-   5. The culture name that indicates the name of language and country.
+   5. The culture name indicates the name of the language and country.

    6. Add the Name/Value pair in Resource Designer of `SfScheduler.fr-FR.resx` file and change its corresponding value to corresponding culture.